 The majority of any river system is traveling water and nothing water.
 So, one of the first challenges that must be overcome on any river is to locate the small amount of “holding water”.
 Sounds pretty simple right?
 Find the holding water, catch salmon, done!

-No so fast…Holding water is different for each species of salmon and it changes as the river flows increase or decrease.
-Now there are hundreds of variables being introduced that affect holding water location.
+Not so fast…Holding water is different for each species of salmon and it changes as the river flows increase or decrease.
+Now there are dozens of variables being introduced that affect holding water location.
 Mix in the fact that if you are bank bound, you are dealing with bank access restrictions and other factors which will even further limit your ability to find this “holding water”.

 How do you identify salmon holding water?